Codola/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the current working directory
+This is the script for printing absolute path to the current working directory